sandhyaparna/Data-Science/Modeling/Model Interpretation.md

 * Skater
 * SHAP

+### ELI5
+ELI5 is a Python package which helps to debug machine learning classifiers and explain their predictions in an easy to understand an intuitive way.
+It is perhaps the easiest of the three machine learning frameworks to get started with since it involves minimal reading of documentation!
+However it doesn’t support true model-agnostic interpretations and support for models are mostly limited to tree-based and other parametric\linear models.

 ### Skater
 Frameworks like Skater compute Feature importance based on an information theoretic criteria, measuring the entropy in the change of predictions, given a perturbation of a given feature.
 The intuition is that the more a model’s decision criteria depend on a feature, the more we’ll see predictions change as a function of perturbing a feature.